Need to talk? Call 1800 882 436.

 You should visit your GP if you find out, or suspect, that you are pregnant.
 They will be able to confirm your pregnancy and estimate when your baby is due (the 'due date').

-Many women visit their GP first then get a referral to a hospital, obstetrician, birth centre or private midwife.
+It’s best to first visit your GP and then get a referral to a hospital, obstetrician, birth centre or private midwife.

 While such referrals aren't always essential, they can provide useful information for the person or centre caring for you during your pregnancy, and will encourage the sharing of information from that person or centre back to your GP.